-Jen Casselberry, Administrative Director
+Jen Casselberry, Director of Operations

 Jen moved to Philadelphia to serve with Mission Year in 1998 after graduating from Asbury University with a degree in English.
 She then joined staff and eventually relocated to Chicago.
 She loves living in the city because there is always something to do, especially living near a lake.
 She is an avid runner, artist, and coffee drinker!
 You can find Jen on Twitter.